 It is always best to avoid making assumptions on this score.
 Think about how all the stuff that is going on under the surface could help or hinder your core messages and intent as far as they are concerned.
 And then of course, there is your stuff!

 Some say that presentations are made and broken in the opening moments and stumbling in your opening seconds can put you off your stride.
-So, learning your fist 30 seconds and then rehearsing can help you to feel a bit more comfortable over those opening minutes.
+So, learning your first 30 seconds and then rehearsing can also help you to feel a bit more comfortable over those opening minutes.

-It may make you feel better to know that some people say that good presenting is about recovering well from all the things that go wrong – and they do in most presentations.
+It may make you feel better to know that there is a school of thought that believes that good presenting is about being able to recover from all the things that can go wrong.

 What about structure?